 In case the email lands in the spam folder, try enabling domain authentication and link branding in your SendGrid account, and/or trying a different email inbox.
 If the problem still persists, try contacting SendGrid support.

-3. Email Delivery Reports
+3. Email delivery reports

 You can monitor the email delivery reports such as click/open rates, soft/hard bounces, spam reports etc. from the SendGrid dashboard.
 With SendGrid, you get additional stats such as email clients, devices and mailbox provider stats.

-Comparison of top 3 WordPress SMTP plugins
+Comparison of top 3 SMTP plugins for WordPress

 We’ll now compare the following three SMTP plugins for WordPress, to help you decide the best option for your WordPress site: